 In this notebook, we demonstrate a hybrid microstrip/co-planar waveguide (CPW) bandpass filter designed to operate within the ultra-wideband (UWB) from 3.1-10.6 GHz.
 The UWB is permitted for unlicensed use in indoor and handheld devices by the Federal Communications Commission (FCC) since 2002.
+This filter design is proposed by Wang et al. in [1].

-The filter is a 5-pole design.
+The filter uses a 5-pole design.
 It is driven by input and output microstrip transmission lines.
 The coupling region between the microstrip signal line, in the top layer, and the CPW, in the bottom layer, accounts for two of the five poles.
 The remaining three poles come from stepwise changes in the CPW gap width and line length.

 import matplotlib.pyplot as plt